 After a competitive review of five energy services, our combined efficiency and commercial solar approach won, because it allowed us to reduce the number of solar PV panels and capital expense required, while guaranteeing energy savings and substantially reducing operating costs.

 EXTRACTING VALUE FROM UNTAPPED EFFICIENCY RESERVES

-As we began our work with SEW-Eurodrive, we knew their facilities team was already practicing modern management techniques with well-scheduled HVAC and lighting controls, so we would have to dig deeper to find new energy savings.
+As we began our work with SEW-Eurodrive, we knew their facilities team was already practicing modern energy management techniques with well-scheduled HVAC and lighting controls, so we would have to dig deeper to find new energy savings.